oscar-system/Oscar.jl/experimental/LieAlgebras/docs/src/lie_algebras.md

 # Lie algebras

-Lie algebras in OSCAR are always finite dimensional, and represented by two different types, namely `LinearLieAlgebra` and `AbstractLieAlgebra`, depending on whether a matrix representation is available or not.
+Lie algebras in OSCAR are always finite dimensional, and represented by two different types, namely `LinearLieAlgebra{C}` and `AbstractLieAlgebra{C}`, depending on whether a matrix representation is available or not.
-Both types are subtypes of `LieAlgebra`.
+Both types are subtypes of `LieAlgebra{C}`.
 Similar to other types in OSCAR, each Lie algebra type has a corresponding element type.
+The type parameter `C` is the element type of the coefficient ring.

 ```@docs
 zero(::LieAlgebra{C}) where {C<:RingElement}